KarelKubat/fe/README.txt

       fe -t ~/etc/mysecretfile.txt  bash
   Next, inside that bash, the file appears plain-text.
 E.g.,
       cat ~/etc/mysecretfile.txt
   will show the plaintext content.
+When you run
+      emacs ~/etc/mysecretfile.txt
+  then emacs will just see a plaintext file.

 Why use fe and not a different utility?
 ---------------------------------------